astroHaoPeng/SPACEofPHD/source/cv/index.md

 More related studies are referred to [Prof. Duokui Yan's Google Scholar profile](https://scholar.google.com/citations?user=yxL7sJAAAAAJ&hl=en).
 {% endnote %}

 ## 6.4.
+Asteroid Exploration

+TBD.

-Codes of Publications
+## Codes of Above Publications
 Some of my codes are shared publicly on [GitHub](https://github.com/AstroH-Peng), such as some [MATLAB multiple-shooting demos](https://github.com/AstroH-Peng/multipleShooting).

 Most of my works are maintained in private repositories, but you are welcomed to ask for the codes.

 # 7. Honors